Associate Professor in Applied Mathematics

 CM 308, Department of Mathematical Sciences,

 Durham University, Science Laboratories, South Road, Durham, DH1 3LE

 My main interest is magnetohydrodynamics (MHD), particularly the structure and evolution of the Sun's magnetic field.
 I focus on problems which are nonlinear, three-dimensional, time-dependent, or all three.
 I apply a mixture of numerical and analytical modelling.

 If you are interested in studying for a PhD in MHD, see my list of possible topics.

-- In June 2018 I will give a series of lectures on MHD relaxation theory at the CISM Summer School on Advanced Topics in MHD in Udine, Italy.
+- In June 2018 I gave a series of lectures on MHD relaxation theory at the CISM Summer School on Advanced Topics in MHD in Udine, Italy.
 (See the flyer or website).

 - Our group hosted the UKMHD 2017 meeting in Durham, on 20th-21st April.